Luxor Can Still Be Difficult to Navigate, Even for a Seasoned Resident

 Returning to Luxor after an extended absence since December 2020 feels like reconnecting with an old friend.
-The other day, I set out for a trip to the West Bank, with the intention of visiting a particular stone carver.
-What followed was a series of events that caught me by surprise, reminding me that even in a place I’ve called home since 2003, there’s always room for an unexpected twist.
+Recently, I set out for a trip to the West Bank to visit a stone carver, only to be reminded that even in a place I’ve called home since 2003, surprises await around every corner.

 Crossing the Nile